The Masked Singer (German TV series): Format

 In each live episode, celebrities such as singers, actors or athletes compete against each other in a singing competition anonymously in costumes.
 The voices of the celebrities are distorted beyond recognition outside of singing.

 In the first season, viewers voted by Televoting after each Duel or Truel, since the second season voting took place exclusively via the ProSieben-app.
 The winners may keep the mask on and participate in the next episode.
 With repeated or without repeated singing, the losers have to wait for the final vote of the respective show.
 The singer with the fewest votes has to take off his or her mask and leave the show.
 The others continue to participate.

 In seasons 1 and 3, in the final of the last five there was a vote after the vocal performances, after which the person with the fewest votes was eliminated and unmasked.
 This was followed by two semi-final duels, the losers of which had to reveal themselves and the winners of which competed in the final duel.
 Finally, their identity was also revealed.
 In season 2 and since season 4, there is a final four.
 After each round of performing, one contestant has to leave and take off his or her mask.
 After the final duel, the winner of the season is revealed.
 In season 10, there were only three contestants in the final.
 After the first round the first mask fell.
 The last two contestants competed in the second and the third round.

 In the second season, contestant Angelo Kelly left the competition voluntarily in episode 3 due to the COVID-19 pandemic.

 In addition to the singing competition, hints to each masked singer's identity are offered during the show.
 Pre-taped interviews are given as hints and feature celebrities' distorted voices.
 The panelists are given time to speculate the identity of the singer after the performance and ask them a single question to try to determine their identity.

 The opening theme is "Who Are You" by The Who.

 After each appearance, the two panelist members – three during the first season – and a guest member of the advice team who changes from episode to episode express their guess as to who is under the mask.
 The panelist team also asks a question to almost every singer, who only answers vaguely or evasively.
 Before making any decision, the panelist team makes an assumption after the voting has ended, for whom it will be tight or who will be eliminated.
-Before unmasking, the celebrities are once more asked to give their final guess about who is beneath the mask.
+Before unmasking, the panelists are once more asked to give their final guess about who is beneath the mask.
+In season 11, each episode featured two teams competing against each other to guess the celebrities: a permanent team and a rotating guest team.